next-hat/documentation/docs/setups/nanocl/linux/post-installation.md

     newgrp nanocl
     ```

-2. Then we need to setup nanocl.
+2. Then we need to install nanocl.
     This will download and run a bench images such as:

     * cockroachdb as store